 - Phasing of improvements minimises disruption to passengers

 - Incorporating future-proof upgrades leads to value for money

 - Ramboll provides project management and multidisciplinary design services to Ports of Jersey

 - The Masterplan includes opportunities for future development

 The future investment in Jersey Airport planned by Ports of Jersey (PoJ) is for the creation of a 'new' airport to enhance the overall passenger journey experience by providing a modern facility that meets airline partners' future requirements, and addresses compliance requirements.

-Subject to approvals, we will create an integrated Arrivals and Departures facility by reconfiguring the existing Departures terminal building and adding a new Arrivals terminal on the upper storey.
-The existing Arrivals building, which does not meet current Aviation standards is to be demolished.
+Subject to approvals, we will create an integrated arrivals and departures facility by transferring departures to an upper floor and the arrivals facility on the ground floor.
+The existing arrivals building, which does not meet current aviation standards is to be demolished.

-The refurbishment of four Departures gates will also be completed to link both arriving and departing passengers through to the existing pier, which will be modernised.
+The refurbishment of all departures gates will also be completed to link both arriving and departing passengers through to the existing pier, which will be modernised.

-Ramboll worked closely with the airport to develop the brief by innovatively incorporating multiple future capital improvement projects into the reconfiguration.
-This approach is designed to achieve value for money by upgrading operational elements such as security and lounge facilities at the same time as constructing a new mezzanine floor.
+Ramboll worked closely with the airport to develop the brief by incorporating multiple future capital improvement projects into the reconfiguration.
+This approach is designed to achieve value for money by upgrading operational elements including security and lounge facilities at the same time as constructing a new mezzanine floor.